ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 The size between left brace and right brace is used in latex file and it is not fit to GFM syntax.
 So the size is removed in the conversion.

-If a src.md file has relative URL link, it will be changed by conversion.
+If a .src.md file has relative URL link, it will be changed by conversion.
-Because src.md files are located under `src` directory and GFM files are located under `gfm` directory, base URL of GFM files is different from base URL of src.md files.
+Because .src.md files are located under `src` directory and GFM files are located under `gfm` directory, base URL of GFM files is different from base URL of .src.md files.
 For example, `[src/sample.c](../src/sample.c)` is translated to `[src/sample.c](../src/sample.c)`.

-If a link points another src.md file, then the target filename will be changed to .md file.
+If a link points another .src.md file, then the target filename will be changed to .md file.
 For example, `[Section 5](sec5.md)` is translated to `[Section 5](../src/sec5.md)`.

 If you want to clean the directory, that means remove all the generated markdown files, type `rake clean`.

     $ rake clean

+Sometimes this is necessary before generating GFM files.

+    $ rake clean
+    $ rake

+For example, if you append a new section and other files are still the same as before, `rake clean` is necessary.
+Because the navigation of the previous section of the newly added section needs to be updated.
+If you don't do `rake clean`, then it won't be updated because the the timestamp of .md file in gfm is newer than the one of .src.md file.
+In this case, using `touch` to the previous section .src.md also works to update the file.

 If you see the github repository (ToshioCP/Gtk4-tutorial), `Readme.md` is shown below the code.
 And `Readme.md` includes links to each markdown files.